 There are several biobanks.
 One example is the Coriell Institute for Medical Research which is an independent, nonprofit research organization that houses the world’s largest collection of human cell lines.
 They make them available to researchers around the world for a nominal cost and they can do this because they are supported by grants from the National Institutes of Health and several private foundations with specific support by the National Institute of General Medical Sciences.

 You can find out much more about Coriell at their website at http://ccr.coriell.org.
 Also, they have specific information for patients https://catalog.coriell.org/1/NIGMS/About/Information-for-Patients.
 All interested families will need to sign the Coriell consent forms in order to have their samples in the repository.
-Informed Consent form Assent form.
+Click HERE for the Informed Consent form (form expires on 10/5/18).

 There are certainly many other resources available but these should provide an introduction and raise awareness that we can provide our researcher community with the cells and tissues they need to do their work.